 Here's the actual PnP Core team who control miscellaneous efforts around this initiative.

 You are more than welcome to join the team on helping to provide samples which shows different patterns and practices towards add-in model development with SharePoint, Office 365 APIs and Office client.
 Currently this project is still more focused on the SharePoint scenarios, but we are keeping a keen eye towards including the all-up Office Developer story as we move forward.
 Your submissions on this area are more than welcome.

 The Patterns and Practices team collaborate in the yammer group within the office 365 technical network.
 "Sharing is caring!"

 How to get started or contribute?

 We would recommend you to have a look on specific web cast as "How to get started with Office Dev PnP?" from our Channel 9 video blog.
-If you are looking to contribute back for the PnP initiative, would recommend to have a look on another web cast called "How to contribute to Office Dev PnP initiative?" or check details on how to get started from our PnP GitHub Wiki, which contains step-by-step instructions on setting up your environment for GitHub usage.
+If you are looking to contribute back for the PnP initiative, would recommend to have a look on another web cast called "How to contribute to Office Dev PnP initiative?" or check details on how to get started from our PnP GitHub Wiki, which also contains step-by-step instructions on setting up your environment for GitHub usage.
 GitHub is slightly different tool than classic TFS, if you have used that in the past, but this guidance will provide you all you need to setup your environment with GitHub and how you can always pull down the latest code to your personal GitHub fork.